Monte Paschi shares halted for excessive losses

+UPDATE 1-Amid tax storm, Australia's Macquarie leaves open option of HQ move

+* Tax alone not enough to justify shifting HQ -analyst (Adds statement from Macquarie on tax impact)

-MILAN Shares in Banca Monte dei Paschi di Siena (BMPS.MI) were suspended from trading on Tuesday morning for excessive losses following a press report about a loss linked to a derivative contract.
+MILAN Jan 22 Shares in Banca Monte dei Paschi di Siena were suspended from trading on Tuesday morning for excessive losses following a press report about a loss linked to a derivative contract.

 By 0855 GMT the stock was indicated down more than 5 percent at 0.278 euros.